Ben J. Novak, Project Lead,

-Dr. Richard “Ed” Green co-directs the UCSC Paleogenomics Laboratory with Dr. Shapiro.
-Dr. Green’s specialty is in ancient human genomics, having been involved with the team that published the first and subsequent drafts of the Neanderthal Genome.
+Dr. Ed Green co-directs the UCSC Paleogenomics Laboratory with Dr. Shapiro.
+His specialty is in ancient human genomics, and he was involved with the team that published the first and subsequent drafts of the Neanderthal Genome.
 Ed’s lab has recently pioneered a new approach to de novo genome assembly for the company Dovetail Genomics, making high quality genome assemblies faster to produce and affordable for non-model organisms.

-Sal Alvarez owns and manages Exotic Wings International Aviary, where he breeds and cares for dozens of species of birds including band-tailed pigeons.
+Sal Alvarez owns and manages Exotic Wings International Aviary, where he breeds and cares for dozens of species of birds including Band-tailed Pigeons.
 Sal is one of the only breeders in the world with extensive experience working with the species.
 Sal is the projects very first partner, joining the project in the summer of 2012.
 He has supplied our project with tissue samples as well as breeding pairs of birds for our preliminary breeding studies and ecological research.
-Sal’s aviary will aid in captive breeding efforts of new passenger pigeons.
+Sal’s aviary will aid in breeding efforts for new Passenger Pigeons.

 Holland, a registered professional land surveyor, has been a lifelong resident of Massachusetts and passenger pigeon aficionado.
-His cover article in Birding Magazine, June 1995, titled “The Return of the Passenger Pigeon”, proposed that the genome of an extant pigeon species be genetically engineered to match that of the extinct passenger pigeon (17 years before Revive & Restore initiated The Great Passenger Pigeon Comeback!).
+His cover article in Birding Magazine, June 1995, titled “The Return of the Passenger Pigeon,” proposed that the genome of an extant pigeon species be genetically engineered to match that of the extinct passenger pigeon (17 years before Revive & Restore initiated The Great Passenger Pigeon Comeback!).
 Read More

 A team of experienced pigeon breeders and racers have pledged to assist and advise our passenger pigeon restoration efforts when the time comes.
 This expertise of this team is essential to successfully conditioning passenger pigeons for their wild migrations.